StatguyUser/Semantic_Search_Meetup/README.md

-Combining NLP and elasticsearch for building semantic search application
+#Combining NLP and elasticsearch for building semantic search application
+Slides for the meetup